 The "resilience" series of woodcuts was inspired by the uprooting of an ancient apple tree during a late winter storm on our farm.
 The series explores not only nature's persistence in hanging onto life but our own resilience in dealing with life’s struggles.

-Currently, I have begun a brand new series devoted to the "mill girls" who left the comfort and security of their New England family farms to work in the urban textile mills that were transforming cities at the time.
+I recently completed a new series devoted to the "mill girls" who left the comfort and security of their New England family farms to work in the urban textile mills that were transforming cities at the time.
 There are many interesting offshoots to the story of these young women, including the impact of slavery and the cotton empire and the beginnings of the first labor movements.
 My love of vintage photos and history were the inspiration for this series.

 In addition to making monoprints, I also work in mixed media, exploring themes of light, pattern, and mystery.
 I am interested in revealing transparency and depth through manipulation of multiple layers.
 By alternately building up and scraping away, a complex visual history is the final result.